venkatraj/js-notes/Part 1/02. Fundamentals/08. comparision/comparision.md

 console.log( 2 == 1 ); // false
 console.log( 2 != 1 ); // true
 ```
-Normally you will use result of comparision with a decision making strcuture, but you can also assign the result to a variable.
+Normally you will use result of comparison with a decision making structure, but you can also assign the result to a variable.
 ```js
 let result = 5 > 4; // assign the result
 console.log( result ); // true
 ```

-## String comparision
+## String comparison
 To compare two string, first js sort them and then see which one comes first.
 The first one is less than the second one.
 ```js
 console.log( 'Z' > 'A' ); // true